Bonding Materials for Titanium & Zirconia Frameworks

 The Science of Surface Texture

 This approach is particularly valuable for zirconia-composite cases.
 Conventional sandblasting of sintered zirconia can introduce micro-cracks and weaken the material.
-Ceramic Spheres provide comparable or superior mechanical retention without the structural risks associated with aggressive abrasive surface preparation.
+Ceramic Spheres provide superior mechanical retention without the structural risks associated with aggressive abrasive surface preparation.

 The Zir-Bonder system with Ceramic Spheres is particularly useful for full-arch hybrid restorations where composite veneering is used on a zirconia framework.
 Because composite can be added, removed, and repositioned without refiring the framework, the system allows intraoral adjustments and realignments after seating — a significant clinical advantage that fired porcelain cannot offer.